Purpose aligned with profit

 Corporate social responsibility (CSR), environmental-social-governance criteria (ESG) and even ‘purpose’ as presently expressed will soon be replaced by a more holistic, broad-based concept of corporate citizenship.
 As a consequence, global business firms will be held to a higher standard of societal behaviour by the whole range of their stakeholders: shareholders of course but also employees, customers, suppliers, the media, government, regulators, NGOs and the public will judge companies by their contribution to society as much as by their business performance.

-Shortcomings of CSR, ESG and ‘purpose’
+Building upon CSR, ESG and ‘purpose’

 The good citizen

-Purpose and performance enhance each other
+Purpose and financial performance enhance each other

 In order to pursue — and in order to prove, convincingly and continuously — their commitment to corporate citizenship, global firms will therefore increasingly be required to demonstrate the quality of their strategic thinking, over and above their business performance.
-This is a paramount
+This is a paramount implication of corporate citizenship.

-Requirements of thought leadership
+Requirements of corporate-citizenship leadership

 • strategic: the thinking must focus on major long-term issues facing the firm, its industry or profession and all societal stakeholders;